Back to Method blog Back to blog

 Method: Your best ERP alternative

-Plus, it integrates deeply with your QuickBooks or Xero account to connect your accounting and customer data.
+Plus, Method integrates deeply with your QuickBooks or Xero account to connect your accounting and customer data for a centralized system.

-This allows you to sync customer data, invoices, and payments, as well as create invoices and sales orders on the spot between Method and your accounting tool.
+This lets you sync customer data, invoices, and payments.
+Not to mention, you can create invoices and sales orders on the spot between Method and your accounting tool.

-Any changes made sync automatically with your QuickBooks or Xero account, connecting your sales and accounting processes seamlessly.
+Any changes you make in Method sync automatically with your QuickBooks or Xero account, and vice versa — ensuring a seamless connection between your sales and accounting processes.

 Beyond this, Method offers workflow automation for: